erikkallen/erikkallen.github.io/_projects/3d_printer/3d_printer.md

 ---
 layout: project
-title: 3D Printer
+title: 3D Printing
 date: 2016-7-13 22:00
 updated: 2016-7-22 22:00
-description: Making 3d objects a reality.
+description: Think of something, draw it on a computer, print it and now it exists
 thumbnail: /images/3d_printing.png
 ---